Vanillin

 This section has been translated automatically.

-Vanillin is used as a flavouring and spice.
+Vanillin is used as a flavoring and spice.
 Vanilla sugar should contain at least 1% vanillin.
 Both vanillin and vanillic acid have antimicrobial properties.
-Antioxidative and anticarcinogenic effects are attributed to the substance (Bezerra DP et al. 2016).
-Furthermore, vanillin and vanillic acid inhibit the growth of Proteus mirabilis.
+The substance is said to have antioxidant and anticarcinogenic effects (Bezerra DP et al. 2016).
+Vanillin and vanillic acid also inhibit the growth of Proteus mirabilis.

 Literature